yamatt/blog/content/blog/reminiscing-over-the-owasp-top-10.md

 * A02:2021-Cryptographic Failures: This one mostly covers data leaks.
 Cryptographic failure, crypto, sounds like, if not about Bitcoin, then about encryption.
 Would gaining access to a public file in S3 that contains sensitive data count as a cryptographic failure?
 * A04:2021-Insecure Design: This one talks about "move left" with [scare quotes](https://en.wikipedia.org/wiki/Scare_quotes) like it's a fad.
 Insecure Design sounds to me like an upfront task, before any engineer has a look-in, right leaning.
 * A05:2021-Security Misconfiguration: Security Misconfiguration is pretty much the entire list isn't it?
 * A09:2021-Security Logging and Monitoring Failures: Is it a failure?
-Or does it just not exist?
+Or does it not exist?
 * Also have a read of _A06:2021-Vulnerable and Outdated Components_ and _A08:2021-Software and Data Integrity Failures_ work out how they differ.

 I think my expectations were wrong.
 What I'm looking for is guidance for engineers on how to secure their web apps in 2022 that are the minimum things that we should look for.
 Taking that as the case, let's fix that.